The difference between growth and scaling and why it matters

 What do you think will happen?
 Now, you can devote your attention to the areas of the company that call for your particular skill set - the things in which you excel!

-Emphasizing your strengths
+👉 Emphasising your strengths

 It's alluring to think that diversifying your business can help you scale.
 New product lines and services can bring in a flood of new income.

-But "If a company expands by ad hoc decisions and activities, things tend to fall apart as the company grows.
+But If a company expands by ad hoc decisions and activities, things tend to fall apart as the company grows.
 Small spaces will widen into chasms.
-Chaos results from uncertainty and inconsistent behavior.
-Additionally, it is impossible to provide a consistent product or experience if staff members follow their own playbook.
+Chaos results from uncertainty and inconsistent behaviour.
+Additionally, providing a consistent product or experience is impossible if staff members follow their playbook.

 A degree of repeatable and predictable systems is necessary to achieve scalability.
 Companies can increase their consumer base from a few thousand to millions by establishing and improving these systems.

-Spend money on process management.
+👉 Spend money on process management.

 As a small business owner, you likely have open contact lines with every employee.
 However, as your company grows, you must focus on strategic issues and delegate responsibility for running the day-to-day operations of your company to others.

-Grow, scale, succeed
+Grow, scale, and succeed.

 Hopefully, this post clarifies the subtleties of scaling and growing.
 Both are critical, and timing frequently makes a difference for businesses.